quxiaofeng/cmd_gui_twin_app/README.md

 Contains the common classes which are used by both CMD and GUI applications.
 In my example, it is the image processing algorithms.

-#### Notes

-1. Parameters are public to avoid getters and setters.

 ### cmd

 The cmd option parser goes here.
 This is optimized for batch process.
 Assume the receive the input as both command line and text.

+### gui

+Provides oppotunities to revise and adjust parameters.

-#### Example
+## Example

-Reveives both one parameter and two parameters
++ The cmd app reveives both one parameter and two parameters.
 One parameter for only input image file and output with suffix "_roc" and same filetype.
 Tow parameters specifies both input image filename and output image filename.

++ The gui takes no parameters and opens images through a open dialog.

-#### TODO
+### TODO

-1. Try to find a industrial option parser.
+1. Try to find a industrial option parser for the cmd app.
-2. Parse txt file.
+2. Parse txt file in the cmd app.

-### gui
+### Notes

-Provides oppotunities to revise and adjust parameters.
+1. Parameters are public to avoid getters and setters.
+2. Add further image process code.